-Immediately following the Eylea injection, the patient may notice floating “spots” or “circles” in their vision.
+Immediately following the medicine injection in your eye, the patient may notice floating “spots” or “circles” in their vision.
 This is due to the tiny amount of air in the syringe creating bubbles inside the eye.
 These air pockets are there by design and are harmless.
 You may notice these spots in the vision for as much as 4-5 days.

 How many Eylea treatments will I need?

 It is important to remember that Eylea is not a cure, only a treatment of the secondary complications that come with wet macular degeneration and central retinal vein occlusion.
 The Eylea drug is treating the abnormal blood vessels so they’ll stop growing and leaking, but the drug is not curing macular degeneration and vein occlusion.

 Consequently, the patient may need a vast amount of Eylea injections to keep their eye condition and vision stable.

 The recommended treatment doses for wet AMD is one treatment every month for 3 months, then once every 2 months after that – as long as the vision is stable.
 It is however not uncommon to need a treatment every 4-6 weeks instead.

 Here at The Macula Center, Dr. Deupree will determine the interval of treatments that best suit your condition.
 He does not work off of a “template”, instead he tailors treatment to each patient and each eye based on how the eye responds and the findings of the patient’s diagnostic testing, fluorescein angiogram and OCT.